-In March 2021, the Company closed on its previously announced acquisition of approximately 78% of the equity of a retail license holder located in Grover Beach, California, with the rights to acquire the remaining equity in the future ("Grover Beach").
+In March 2021, the Company closed on its previously announced acquisition of approximately 78% of the equity of a retail license holder located in Grover Beach, California, with the rights to acquire the remaining equity in the future.
 The city of Grover Beach is a limited license jurisdiction where a maximum of four retail licenses are permitted.
 Upon completion of the build-out of the new BEYOND/HELLO[TM] in Q3 2021, this location will be the fourth and final retail dispensary permitted in Grover Beach.

 In April 2021, the Company closed on its previously announced acquisition of 100% of the equity of Organic Solutions of the Desert, LLC ("OSD"), an operating dispensary located in Palm Springs, California.
+OSD is well positioned across the street from Palm Springs International Airport and has ample dedicated parking spots.